wallarm/product-documentation/docs/latest/partner-waf-node/installing-partner-waf-node.md

     * Name of the partner account
     * Partner UUID obtained when [creating a partner account](creating-partner-account.md#step-2-access-the-partner-account-and-get-parameters-for-the-filtering-node-configuration)
     * Installed filtering node UUID displayed in the Wallarm Console → section **Nodes**
-3. Open the client's NGINX configuration file and specify the partner-client link ID in the `wallarm_instance` directive.
+3. Open the client's NGINX configuration file and specify the partner-client link ID in the `wallarm_application` directive.

     Example of the client's NGINX configuration file: